ayfujii-aist/OpenSource4NaturalHRInteraction/README.md

 If you want to use with Nao v6
 * Check your "network_interface" by ```ifconfig```
+* Start by saying "Hello" (or some simple greeting) to the robot.
 ```
 roscore
 roslaunch nao_v6 nao_v6.launch network_interface:=wlan0